10.2 Infection Outbreak Scenario

 Keep clean and dirty separateDo not place clean supplies on contaminated surfaces or carry soiled linen against clothingPrevents spread between rooms

 Food and hydration need attention.
-Vomiting, diarrhea, fever, and poor appetite can lead to dehydration.
+Vomiting, diarrhea, fever, and poor appetite quickly lead to dehydration.
 Offer allowed fluids, record intake when assigned, and report dry mouth, dizziness, low urine output, dark urine, weakness, or refusal.
-For residents who need feeding assistance, use clean technique, correct diet, upright positioning, and hand hygiene before contact with food.
+For residents who need feeding assistance, use clean technique, the correct diet, upright positioning, and hand hygiene before contact with food.

 Outbreak Exam Rule